Suebi: Roman relations after Augustus

 Germanicus fought for three years against the Cherusci and their allies.
 He defeated Arminius, but did not capture or kill him.
 The new emperor Tiberius however didn't seek to install a Roman administration in Germania, and Germanicus was recalled.
 Instead the Romans acted to sow discord between the Germani themselves.
 The Langobardi and Semnones, Suebi living on the Elbe not far from the Cherusci, defected from the kingdom of Maroboduus in the name of freedom, both because Maroboduus did not support the revolt, and because they objected to his royal power.

-In 17 AD war broke out among these two alliances of Germanic peoples, led by Arminius and Maroboduus.
+In 17 AD war broke out among these two alliances of Germanic peoples, led by Arminius and Maroboduus, which now had Suebi on both sides.
 Maroboduus requested help from Rome but according to Tacitus the Romans claimed that Maroboduus "had no right to invoke the aid of Roman arms against the Cherusci, when he had rendered no assistance to the Romans in their conflict with the same enemy".
 After an indecisive battle, Maroboduus withdrew into the hilly forests of Bohemia in 18 AD.
 The Romans urged the Germani "to complete the destruction of the now broken power of Maroboduus".
 This was all in line with the new foreign policy of the emperor Tiberius.

 In 19 AD, Maroboduus was deposed and exiled by Catualda, who was a prince who had been living in exile among the Gutones to the north, in what is now northern Poland.
 (Tacitus claims that the Gutones were more accepting of royalty than most Germani.
-Strabo mentions them as one of the non-Suebian subject peoples of Maroboduus.)
+Strabo mentions the "Butones" as one of the non-Suebian subject peoples of Maroboduus, and this may have been the same people.)
 Maroboduus went into exile among the Romans and lived another 18 years in Ravenna.
 Catualda's victory was short-lived.
 He was in turn deposed by Vibilius of the Hermunduri that same year he came to power, 19 AD.
 The subjects of Maroboduus and Catualda, presumably mainly Marcomanni, were moved by the Romans to an area near the Danube, between the Morava and "Cusus" rivers, and placed under the control of the Quadian king Vannius.
 The area where Vannius ruled over the Marcomanni exiles is generally considered to have been a state distinct from the old Quadi kingdom itself.
 Unfortunately the Cusus river has not been identified with certainty.
-However, Slovak archaeological research locates a core area of the Vannius kingdom was probably in the fertile southwestern Slovakian lowlands around Trnava, east of the Little Carpathians.
+However, Slovak archaeological research locates a core area of the Vannius kingdom was probably in the fertile southwestern Slovak lowlands around Trnava, east of the Little Carpathians.